aspose-psd/Aspose.PSD-API-References/english/java/com.aspose.psd.fileformats.psd.layers.layerresources.strokeresources/vstkresource/_index.md

 ```

-Creates a new instance of the [VstkResource](../../com.aspose.psd.fileformats.psd.layers.layerresources.strokeresources/vstkresource) class.
+Initializes a new instance of the [VstkResource](../../com.aspose.psd.fileformats.psd.layers.layerresources.strokeresources/vstkresource) class.

 ### PsbHeaderVersion_internalized {#PsbHeaderVersion-internalized}
 ```